What Is Peritoneal Ascites?

 If you are experiencing any of these symptoms, you make an appointment with a doctor for a proper examination and diagnosis.

-What causes peritoneal fluid build up?
+What causes peritoneal effusion?

 The best way to confirm the cause is to see a doctor who can perform imaging scans and other diagnostic tests.